rackerlabs/support-how-to/content/sdks-for-java-ruby-python-nodejs-php-and-microsoftnet.md

 type: article
 created_date: '2011-04-04'
 created_by: David Hendler
-last_modified_date: '2016-04-18'
+last_modified_date: '2019-03-15'
-last_modified_by: Stephanie Fillmon
+last_modified_by: Cat Lookabaugh
-product: Cloud Files
-product_url: cloud-files
 ---

 You can download the language-specific software development kits (SDKs) for Cloud Files from the [Rackspace Developer website](http://developer.rackspace.com/#home-sdks).
 This site includes links to the SDKs for the following languages:

 -   Java
 -   Microsoft .NET